Adversarial Attacks Leverage Interference Between Features in Superposition: Superposition geometry determines adversarial attacks

-\textbf{Do attacks exploit interference between latent features in superposition?} An attack must move a sample across a decision boundary to change its class, but what determines the required input perturbations?
-Two contrasting intuitions exist: the \textit{feature intuition} suggests increasing input features of the target class, while the \textit{bug intuition} suggests adversarial perturbations modify inputs in unpredictable ways, with knowledge of feature representations providing no insight.
+An attack must move a sample across a decision boundary to change its class, but what determines the required input perturbations?
+To answer this, we first characterise the optimal attack strategy in our linear setting.

-\Cref{fig:toy-models:adversarial-attack} shows a typical \ac{ae} in our setting, showing an input of Class 2 (orange) and its perturbed value (with IPP) that misclassifies it as Class 6 (brown).
-The perturbations appear arbitrary – we clearly do not simply increase the target class features, contradicting the feature intuition.
-Yet these perturbations are not random either.
-Instead, they follow a precise pattern with a systematic correspondence between $\boldsymbol{\delta}$ and the configuration of latent features.
-This relationship suggests a third intuition: \emph{attacks are mediated by latent geometry}.